Olympics Grounds

 Olympics Grounds was a baseball grounds located in Washington, D.C.
 It was home to the Washington Olympics of the National Association in 1871–1872 and home to the short-lived Washington clubs of 1873 and 1875, including the Washington Blue Legs.
 It is considered a major league ballpark by those who count the NA as a major league.

+Local newspapers frequently used the alternate name Olympic Grounds or sometimes Olympic's Grounds, "Olympic" being the formal name of the club.
+Prior to obtaining this ball field, the club played home games on the White Lot, which the newspapers also called "Olympic Grounds".
+A later "Olympic Grounds" ballpark for amateur clubs was built in Georgetown.

-The ballfield was located at 16th Street NW (east); 17th Street NW (west); and S Street NW (south); about a mile west-southwest of the eventual site of Griffith Stadium.
+The ballfield was located at 16th Street NW (east); 17th Street NW (west); and S Street NW (south) (although local newspapers in 1870 gave the location as "corner 16th and R streets"); about a mile west-southwest of the eventual site of Griffith Stadium.
 The neighborhood is now a combination of residences and commercial businesses.